Tuition and Financial Aid

 At SJA, we value a school community that includes students from a variety of economic backgrounds.
 Each year, our Administration and Board of Directors work to keep tuition increases to a minimum.
 We also offer tuition payment options and award nearly $700,000 in financial aid each year to approximately 150 of our families.

-For information on the cost of an Academy education and applying for financial aid or for merit-based scholarships, see below.
+More information about the cost of an Academy education and applying for financial aid or for merit-based scholarships is included below.

 Tuition, fees and registration costs are set each year by the Board of Directors, communicated at the time of registration, and available through the SJA Finance Department.
 These fees can be paid either in advance or through automatic monthly ACH Debit to your checking account.